Blaise Primary and Nursery School

 There are areas of specific responsibility for which Governors volunteer to be linked; our Link Governors are as follows:

-Chair - Ciara Mullan
+Co Chair - Ciara Mullan & Andy Reynolds

-Vice Chair VACANT
+Vice Chair Kat Kaal

 Attendance Governor - Lucy Seldon